Bible and the Law of Attraction: What Scripture Really Says About Manifestation, Faith, and Surrender

 But supporters counter: What if manifestation principles, when rooted in God’s will, amplify faith?
 For example, visualizing healing while praying aligns with believing in God’s power.
 The key is surrendering outcomes to Him.

-Law of Attraction Bible study might explore how Joseph’s unwavering faith during hardship (Genesis 37-50) or David’s psalms of gratitude (Psalm 23) reflect “attraction” through trust and praise.
+A Law of Attraction Bible study might explore how Joseph’s unwavering faith during hardship (Genesis 37-50) or David’s psalm of trust in God’s provision (Psalm 23) reflect “attraction” through trust and praise rather than through willpower.

 How to Practice the Law of Attraction as a Christian